This isn't a cost. It's an investment.

 - Touch-up paint kit matched to your powder-coat color

-- Written care guide — once-a-year walk catches the issues that turn into rust
+- Written care guide — an inspection walk on a routine that fits your exposure and the manufacturer documentation catches the issues that turn into rust

 What people also call wrought iron fencing